Lifestyle trends and media: Effect of blogs and Internet

-Sexuality and Social Media
+Sexuality and social media

 Adolescents use the Internet for various purposes, such as keeping in contact with friends or partners.
 Particularly, some of them have used it for online sexual activities (OSA), especially for cybersex.
 OSA can be seen as a means of sexual exploration, important and healthy in the adolescent development.
 Many television shows, music, and magazines aimed towards teens tend to be dominated by a certain type of highly sexualized content and imagery.
-Even before social media, the newspapers were even publishing articles about sex and sexuality.
+Even before social media, newspapers were publishing articles about sex and sexuality.
 In Thailand, the way girls practice their sexuality and sexual relationships due to social media has caused public concern and moral panic because the girls are challenging traditional sexual moral standards.
 Due to the fact that many social media accounts have easy access to things that could influence sexuality and the vast amount of television shows characterizing LGBTQ social media and the media in general have had a huge influence on sexuality and the lifestyle of humans all over the world.